pfheatwole/thesis/source/foil_geometry.rst

 Section index
 -------------

-Wing sections are convenient for generating a foil geometry, but they are also convenient for querying a model; for example, aerodynamic methods that rely on section coefficients must be able to query the scale, position, and orientation of each section.
+Wing sections are convenient for generating a foil geometry mesh, but they are also convenient for querying properties of a model; for example, aerodynamic methods that rely on section coefficients must be able to query the scale, position, and orientation of individual sections.
 To support queries involving discrete wing sections, each section must be assigned a unique identifier, which this paper refers to as a *section index* :math:`s`.

 This term is deliberately generic.
 Some aeronautics literature use the term *spanwise station*, but *spanwise* is ambiguous; some papers use "spanwise" to